danielabar/meblog/src/markdown/ci-cid-pipeline-for-gatsby.md

 For side projects, I used to reach for Travis or Circle CI, but ever since the introduction of [Github Actions](https://github.com/features/actions), that has become my go to solution for any automation required on Github projects.
 It's a nice choice because it integrates with Github seamlessly, (as it's built by the same company) and there's no need to authorize a third party application to your Github account.

+The remainder of this post assumes some working knowledge of Github Actions, if you haven't used it before, checkout the [Quickstart Guide](https://docs.github.com/en/actions/quickstart).

 ## Continuous Integration

 Let's start with the "CI" part of the process.
 This should run on every commit, every branch, to ensure the site can build and the tests are passing.
 This is to provide feedback as early as possible if a bug has been introduced.

 To get this going with Github Actions, add a `.github/workflows` directory in the root of your project.
 Then add a file named `ci.yml` in this directory.
 It can be named anything, just choose a name that is descriptive as to what this workflow does.

-Since this workflow should run on every branch and every commit that gets pushed, the `on: :push` trigger will be used.
+Since this workflow should run on every branch and every commit that gets pushed, the `on: push` trigger will be used.
 Workflows run on Github Action runners (specified in the `runs-on` instruction).
 Keep in mind that unlike a local development environment, these are starting "fresh" each time.
-This means any dependencies needed by the site such as Node.js and npm packages defined in `package.json` will not be available and need to be installed.
+This means any dependencies needed by the site such as Node.js and npm packages defined in `package.json` will need to be installed.

-Here is an example continuous integration workflow with annotations to explain each step.
+Here is the continuous integration workflow used on this blog, with annotations to explain each step.
 Steps with `uses` are referring to pre-built actions that are available in the [Actions Marketplace](https://github.com/marketplace?type=actions).
 The other steps are running commands exactly as specified on the runner machine:

 ```yml
 # .github/workflows/ci.yml